Federal judge blocks Florida law aimed at drag performers

 “The Act does not prevent establishments from continuing to stage ‘adult live performances’ or deny access by adults to those performances,” the state’s argument read.
 “It merely requires the exclusion of children for whom the performance would not be age-appropriate.
 And contrary to (Hamburger Mary’s) implication, the Act does not target drag shows; by its terms, it protects children from exposure to any kind of sexually explicit live performance that is obscene for the age of the child present.”

-But that claim received pushback from Timmons and Presnell at a June 6 hearing.
-A part of the law that reads “lewd exposure of prosthetic or imitation genitals or breasts” was called out, with Timmons arguing it “belies the statute’s real purpose.”
+But that claim received pushback from Timmons and Presnell at a June 6 hearing, with the part of the law that read “lewd exposure of prosthetic or imitation genitals or breasts” being called out.

 ———